brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 I arrived in Mendoza two days before the expedition and stayed in a hostel, eating loads and organising my gear.
 The city felt surprisingly green considering its in a desert.
 On a walking tour I learned about the irrigation channels that keep the trees and farms alive, the famous wines of the region, and met a man who had just successfully summited with INKA.
 A good omen hopefully.

 When the time came I moved to the official hotel where I met Gonzalo, the assistant guide who I'd be with for the first few days.
-He checked my gear, confirmed everything looked good and told me to relax for the evening.
+He checked my gear, confirmed everything looked good, and told me to relax for the evening.
 There was a nice pool but I didn't want to risk sunburn before the climb.

 The next morning we met our driver Maxi and left Mendoza around 10:30am.
 We stopped at the INKA office for paperwork and expedition t-shirts before the long drive towards the Chilean border.
 The road followed the Mendoza River which looked perfect for kayaking.